opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

 ## Using scripted fields

 The `script_fields` parameter in OpenSearch allows you to include custom fields in your search results, where the values of these fields are computed using scripts.
 This can be useful for calculating values on the fly based on the data in the document.
+You can also retrieve `derived fields` using similar approach, see [Retrieving fields]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/derived/#retrieving-fields) for further details.

 Following example demonstrates the power of `script_fields`.